 I've followed Donna's career over the years from afar and always gone to see her as her career boomed and she won various Broadway awards including TWO TONY AWARDS for Best Actress in a Musical for PASSION and later the huge revival of Rodgers & Hammerstein's THE KING & I. My friends know about our early friendship and every time Donna wins an award I do a dance around the living room.
 She did wonderful performances over the years in SONG OF SINGAPORE and WONDERFUL TOWN and many other shows.

 During the run of THE KING & I, I had gotten tickets for myself and my friend Mike and I had sent a note backstage a few days prior telling Donna that we would be there and were hoping to say hello after the performance.
 I included my cellphone number and email in the note.
 We never attended because Mike suddenly died of a heart attack and everything spiraled into sadness and confusion.
-Donna phoned me one day just before she went online and said "Where were you the other night?"
+Donna phoned me one day just before she went onstage and said "Where were you the other night?"
 I explained what happened and she said "Oh God, I had no idea.
 What can I do?